 In the last 24 hours, we’ve gotten the ONLY look at what a Ford Bronco is going to look like when it arrives in the Spring of 2020 (which suggests that maybe the NY Auto Show might be the venue.)

-Ever since, just about every automotive website has been alight with photos suggesting that THIS IS THE NEXT BRONCO!
-Only it’s not.
-Nobody’s seen what a new Bronco is going to look like.
+Over the last four years, just about every automotive website has been alight with photos suggesting one photo or another IS THE NEXT BRONCO!
+Only they weren’t.
+Up until yesterday, when Ford released a photo of the Bronco R race truck, nobody really had any real intel about what the new Bronco was going to look like.

 This is the photo that’s been most widely circulated, and it’s AWESOME.

-The only trouble is, it’s a rendering, produced by a talented photoshopper.
+The only trouble is, it’s a rendering, produced by a talented artist.
 The rendering comes from Bronco6G.com, on a discussion about what an upcoming Ford Bronco might look like: